Our Role in School Food

 Food Literacy Programs & Resources

-We develop food literacy programs that take place in the classroom and on school grounds – with the aim to cultivate nutrition knowledge, food skills, and healthy eating practices among youth.
+We develop food literacy programs that take place in the classroom and on school grounds – with the aim of cultivating nutrition knowledge, food skills, and healthy eating practices among youth.
 Learn more about our work to promote food literacy at school through programs like Grow Eat Learn and Farm to School Snack.
 We also create a range of tools and resources for youth and educators to engage in experiential learning around food.

 Advocating for School Food